-D60: The inner bearing will fall off the stub shaft into the drum.
+The inner bearing (part 4 on the left hand side) will fall off the stub shaft into the drum.
 It is important to keep this clean if you intend to reuse this bearing.
 If it is worn or damaged, you should replace it with a new bearing.

-Leave the rear bearing on the stub shaft to be used with the Typhoon.
+Leave the rear bearing (part 4 on the right hand side) on the stub shaft to be used with the Typhoon.

-You can now maneuver the drum out through the rear opening of the adaptor.
+You can now manoeuvre the drum out through the rear opening of the adaptor.